CFGIndia20/team-34/README.md

  - Span of classes for a teacher on a particular day should be restrc

  ## Innovation and Features Implemented
+  - Our app provides an intuitive way to view diifferent students, teachers and companies involved in the process.
+  - We have tried to resolve problem of automated batch distribution so that it can work even with varying number of teachers and candidates.
+  - With our app candidates can now make use of placement portal and view job listings, that helps them to be aware of all job opportunities.
+  - Our app also allows employer to view students and filter them on basis of skillsets !

  ## Our journey
   - Problem statement selection